about our sensory network

 The European Sensory Network (ESN) is a powerful international network of leading research institutions and industrial partners at the cutting edge of sensory and consumer sciences.
 It was founded in 1989 to meet the challenge of the rapidly developing science of sensory analysis within Europe.

-Today, the European Sensory Network brings together 26 member organisations acting in 17 European countries, and four non-European countries.
+Today, the European Sensory Network brings together 30 member organisations acting in 17 European countries, and five non-European countries.
 ESN members and partners share their knowledge and expertise to explore the value and applications of sensory sciences in food and non food industrial practices.

 recent publications More